Basically, M.U.G.E.N allows users to create their own 2D fighting game using the core game

 against Dan in my game... fighting on his SFA3 stage with

 Sometimes, I had to choose between different versions of stages & BGM's

 for a single character in my game, for example I could've used Dan's

 SFA2 stage with his SFA2 theme music instead.
-My awesome collection of BGM's
+I had lots of authentic

 from Capcom & SNK games really came in handy (thanks Napster!)

-I had collected; I eventually DELETED my entire M.U.G.E.N
+Long story short, one day I got bored and eventually DELETED my entire M.U.G.E.N

 I had to conserve some

 space on my ghetto-ass hard drive at the time, and on top of that, I simply got

 bored and wanted to get back to real fighting games.
 I gotta admit... it was